 Drop your email here if you'd like to be notified when we launch

-Conceived in 1954 by Ruth Dayan, Maskit made contemporary luxury clothing utilizing traditional embroidery techniques from Hungarian, Yemenite, Bulgarian, Bedouin, Palestinian, Druze, Lebanese and Jewish artisans.
+Conceived in 1954 by Ruth Dayan, Maskit made contemporary luxury clothing utilizing traditional embroidery techniques from Hungarian, Yemenite, Bulgarian, Bedouin, Palestinian, Druze, Lebanese, and Jewish artisans.

 Since taking over the helm in 2014, with blessing and input from Ms. Dayan, Sharon and Maskit have launched several successful collections and shown internationally.
-In the process, they have managed to honor and innovate, revitalizing a brand while earning plaudits for their striking designs.
+In the process, they have also managed to honor and innovate, revitalizing a brand while earning plaudits for their striking designs.

 The Mediterranean is no different, and the accent is equally distinctive, from its choice of materials to its fonts of inspiration.